ArentasMeinorius/FoodWaste/3aprasas.md

 * Favourite restaurant group: A group of restaurants that are added to the user favourite list.

-* Food product: A product that is sold in the restaurant.
+* Food product: A product that is sold in the restaurant(for our platform it is a product that is going to expire soon).

 * Notification: A message that is sent to the user when a new product is added to the favourite restaurant group or the favoured food product changes.